maxwax/open-tunnel/README.md

 #### -t | --tunnel <tunnel_port_number>

 With open-tunnel: create a tunnel on the local workstation on this port and listen for incoming traffic.
-With open-terminal: Tunnel connections through this port on the local workstation's localhost interface which tunnels it through the remote bastion to private networks.
+With tunnel-terminal: Tunnel connections through this port on the local workstation's localhost interface which tunnels it through the remote bastion to private networks.

 #### -i | --identity <identity_filename>